She's With Them: Inside The World Of Hillary Clinton Superfans

 Hillary Clinton may have lost the election, but she won these superfans' hearts a long time ago.

-After Hillary Clinton unexpectedly lost the electoral college despite winning the popular vote in 2016, something changed in the psyche of scores of her supporters.
+After Hillary Clinton unexpectedly lost the Electoral College despite winning the popular vote in 2016, coming closer to the presidency than any woman had before, something changed in the psyche of scores of her supporters.
 While some had been afraid to even post on social media or put a Hillary bumper sticker on their car for fear of being shouted down by trolls from the right and left, Clinton's admirers — particularly women — came out of the woodwork (while Hillary went into the woods) to tell the world that their icon had been wronged.
-That's exactly when many of the former Secretary of State, senator, and first lady's supporters turned into a differently phenomenon entirely: superfans.
+That's exactly when many of the former Secretary of State, senator, and first lady's supporters turned into a different phenomenon entirely: superfans.

 Advertisement

 Superfans don't just post and retweet and wear T-shirts and send small donations.
 They create entire social media accounts dedicated to following Clinton's every move, outfit, and honorary degree.
 They camp out outside of the Union Square Barnes & Noble to get first dibs at What Happened, Clinton's memoir, while the Secretary's staff surprises them with a late-night pizza delivery.
 They fly from the Philippines to Australia to see her.
 They create paintings, plays, and, of course, memes.
-If the "women's rights are human rights" moment in China and the pink suit began to turn Hillary Rodham Clinton into an icon, then the anger, devastation, and hope of the post-2016 era most certainly cemented that status.
+If the "women's rights are human rights," baby-pink suit moment in China began to turn Hillary Rodham Clinton into an icon, then the anger, devastation, and defiant hope of the post-2016 era cemented that status.

 Advertisement

 A letter is how Corinne Pina, 48, from Queens, NY, a survivor of the 9/11 attacks, first reached out to Clinton, a New York senator at the time.
-After surviving the World Trade Center attacks, Pina developed PTSD and was unable to fulfill the requirements for her student visa.
-After she was threatened with deportation, she contacted Clinton's Senate office, panicked, and Clinton stepped in to help her reinstate her visa and even refer her to counseling services.
+After surviving the World Trade Centre attacks, Pina developed PTSD and was unable to fulfil the requirements for her student visa.
+After she was threatened with deportation, she contacted Clinton's Senate office in panic, and Clinton stepped in to help her reinstate her visa and even refer her to counselling services.

 Advertisement

-"Hillary has inspired me not to give up and to keep going no matter how hard it is," Pina says resolutely.
+"Hillary has inspired me not to give up and to keep going no matter how hard it is," Pina says.
 "Her resilience gives me new hope and strength every day."

 Advertisement